 - They're retained as long as the IR is on the system.

-- They're included in the IR's PDF export — see Exporting an incident report PDF.
+- Only photos appear in the IR's PDF export — videos can't play in a PDF, so they aren't included.
+See Exporting an incident report PDF.

 Common questions